Direkt zum Inhalt springen

 Study structure

-3-semester attendance course with 10 compulsory modules and the Master's thesis in the 3rd semester (lectures and examinations usually take place from Thursday to Saturday).
+3-semester on-campus course with 10 compulsory modules and the Master's thesis in the 3rd semester (lectures and examinations usually take place from Thursday to Saturday).
 It is possible to start the course in the summer and winter semesters.

 Specialist focus of the degree programs: